 A Christian's Response to Death and Dying

-- Shock / denial
+- Shock / Denial

+Kübler-Ross was not a Christian, and in later years saw herself as a sort of "medium" able to contact the spirit world.
+Much of her subsequent writings were not taken very seriously for this reason.
 I mention this about her because it confirms in my mind the fact that she did not use the Bible as a model for her death and dying theories.
-If she would have done so she would have discovered a similar model to the one she observed in people, however she would have discovered a much more complete and satisfying response to death and dying, and that is the response of a believer to death and dying is different than what she wrote.
+Had she used the Bible in developing her ideas she would have discovered a much more complete and satisfying response to death and dying by examining a believer's response to these traumatic events in life.

-I. Job's Response To Death and Dying.
+Job's Response to Death and Dying

-If we had to examine one person in the Bible who experienced both the threat of terminal illness and the death of loved ones simultaneously -- it would be Job.
-We are familiar with Job's story.
+If we had to examine one person in the Bible who experienced both the threat of terminal illness and the death of loved ones simultaneously: it would be Job.
+We are familiar with Job's story: